 Symptoms of Hepatitis B

 The Hepatitis B vaccine is recommended, but not required, for students attending NIU.
 The Preventive Medicine department offers the Hepatitis B vaccine for a charge.
 Students who have had doses administered at home can complete the series at Health Services.
 The fee for this service can be paid by cash, check, MasterCard or Visa, or can be charged to the student's NIU Bursar's account.

-For further information, contact the Preventive Medicine office of Health Services at 815-753-9759.
+For further information, contact Preventive Medicine at 815-753-9759.